Im-Rises/TetrisSFML/README.md

 ## Description

-Tetris game written in C++ using SFML lib available for windows, linux and macOS.
+Tetris game written in C++ using SFML 2.5.1 lib available for windows, linux and macOS.

+The project is compiled using CMake and MinGw compiler version (w64 9.0).

 ## Features